Happisburgh: Archaeology

+The Happisburgh Handaxe, found on the beach between Happisburgh and Cart Gap in 2000.

+In 2000, a local dog walker found a flint tool embedded in clay on the foreshore between Happisburgh and Cart Gap.
+Subsequently named the Happisburgh Handaxe, its discovery led to the beach at Happisburgh becoming a site of global archaeological importance.
+The Happisburgh Handaxe is now on permanent display at Norwich Castle Museum.

-In 2010, Simon Parfitt and colleagues from University College London discovered flint tools near Happisburgh.
-The tools were dated to "somewhere between 866,000 to 814,000 years ago or 970,000 to 936,000 years ago", around 100,000 years earlier than the finds at Pakefield.
+In 2010, Simon Parfitt and colleagues from University College London published a paper stating that they had discovered flint tools near Happisburgh.
+The tools were dated to "somewhere between 866,000 to 814,000 years ago or 970,000 to 936,000 years ago", around 100,000 years earlier than finds at Pakefield.
 The flints were probably left by hunter-gatherers of the human species Homo antecessor who inhabited the flood plains and marshlands that bordered an ancient course of the river Thames.
 The flints were then washed downriver and came to rest at the Happisburgh site.

 In May 2013, the Happisburgh footprints, the oldest human footprints found outside of Africa, being more than 800,000 years old, were reported to have been discovered on the beach.

 Folklore

 There is a local legend dating from the 16th century that Happisburgh is haunted by the ghost of a murdered smuggler.
 The ghost was reported as having no legs, and its head hanging behind its back by a thin strip of flesh.
-The legend says that the smuggler's mutilated body was found in a well.
+The legend says that the smuggler's mutilated body was found in a well, once located at Pump Hill Corner, at the junction of Whimpwell Green and Coronation Road, hence its name, 'The Pump Hill Ghost' (also known as the 'Happisburgh Torso' and the 'Happisburgh Smuggler').